pdroll/card-dealer-cli/README.md

 Deal a hand for one of several types of card games

 Options:
-  -g, --game <game-type>  What card game should we deal a hand for? (choices: "blackjack", "poker", "euchre", "pinochle", "canasta")
+  -g, --game <game-type>  What card game should we deal a hand for? (choices: "blackjack", "poker", "euchre", "pinochle", "canasta", "gin")
   -h, --help              display help for command
 ```